-Outbound or egress traffic from a virtual machine is subject to maximum network egress throughput caps.
+Outbound or egress traffic from a virtual machine is subject to maximum network egress throughput caps, independent of other network conditions.
 These caps are dependent on the number of vCPUs that a virtual machine instance has.
 Each core is subject to a 2 Gbits/second (Gbps) cap for peak performance.
-Each additional core increases the network cap, up to a theoretical maximum of 16 Gbps for each virtual machine; however, the actual performance you experience can vary depending on your workload.
-All caps are meant as maximum possible performance, and not sustained performance.
-For example, a virtual machine instance with 4 vCPUs has a network throughput cap of 2 Gbps * 4 = 8 Gbps.
+Each additional core increases the network cap, up to a theoretical maximum of 16 Gbps for each virtual machine.
+All caps are meant as maximum possible performance between two VM instances in the same zone, both using internal IP addresses.
+For example, a virtual machine instance with 4 vCPUs has an intra-zone network throughput cap of 2 Gbps * 4 = 8 Gbps.

 Specific workloads and benchmarks are regularly measured:

 - A single stream performance test can achieve 8.5 Gbps on average.